-Still many functions, and especially the most important functions to control the Fireface UFX II, are implemented in hardware, thus available also in stand-alone mode:
+Still many functions, and especially the most important functions to control the Fireface UFX III, are implemented in hardware, thus available also in stand-alone mode:

-- All faders and pans of the first and third row - Mute of the input signal per channel - · Ganging via 'Select' - Choice of the routing destination, i.e. the current submix - Sending of LED and display data to the MIDI controller
+- · All faders and pans of the first and third row - Mute of the input signal per channel - · Ganging via 'Select' - Choice of the routing destination, i.e. the current submix - Sending of LED and display data to the MIDI controller volume pan = center move one channel left move one row up move one row down move one channel right move eight channels left move eight channels right

 The second row (software playback) is skipped.
-The Fireface UFX II sends display data as brief information, enabling an easy navigation through lines and rows.
+The Fireface UFX III sends display data as brief information, enabling an easy navigation through lines and rows.
 Other data like PAN and miscellaneous status LEDs are supported as well.